 Our inspiring volunteers and staff work tirelessly to prevent drowning every day of the year – and many of you will want to mark this momentous day and remember those who have lost their lives to drowning.

-So, with less than a week to go until World Drowning Prevention Day, here are some ideas to help you show your support …
+So, with World Drowning Prevention Day just around the corner, here are some ideas to help you show your support …

 Help raise awareness